 - 11.4.
 Child Development

-Family and consumer sciences is a discipline composed of strong subject matter concentrations with a commitment to integration.
-Concepts form a framework for learning based on these tenets:
+The family and consumer sciences discipline is composed of strong subject matter concentrations that form a framework for learning based on these tenets:

 - Families are the fundamental unit of society.

 - An understanding of individual and family development helps create strong families whose members are lifelong learners.

 - Meeting individual and family needs inside and outside the home are shared responsibilities.

 - Individual, family, and community well-being is strengthened through an awareness of diversity.

 - The use of diverse modes of inquiry strengthens intellectual development.